SANDHRA123/BaMMmotif/README.md

       --negSequenceSet <FILEPATH>
-          FASTA file with negative/background sequences used to learn the (homogeneous) background BMM.
-If not specified, the background BMM is learned from the positive sequences.
+          FASTA file with negative/background sequences used to learn the (homogeneous) background BaMM.
+If not specified, the background BaMM is learned from the positive sequences.

       --reverseComp
           Search motifs on both strands (positive sequences and reverse complements).
 This option is e.g. recommended when using sequences derived from ChIP-seq experiments.

-  Options to initialize a single BMM from file
+  Options to initialize a single BaMM from file

       --bindingSiteFile <FILEPATH>
           File with binding sites of equal length (one per line).

       --markovModelFile <FILEPATH>
-          File with BMM probabilities as obtained from BaMM!motif (omit filename extension).
+          File with BaMM probabilities as obtained from BaMM!motif (omit filename extension).

-  Options to initialize one or more BMMs from XXmotif PWMs
+  Options to initialize one or more BaMMs from XXmotif PWMs

       --minPWMs <INTEGER>
           Minimum number of PWMs.
 The options --maxPValue and --minOccurrence